huggingface/Google-Cloud-Containers/containers/pytorch/training/README.md

 # Hugging Face Pytorch Training Containers

 The Hugging Face Pytorch Training Containers are Docker containers for training Hugging Face models on Google Cloud AI Platform.
-There are 2 containers, one for GPU and one for TPU.
+There are 2 containers, one for GPU and one for TPU (coming soon).
 The containers come with all the necessary dependencies to train Hugging Face models on Google Cloud AI Platform.

-## GPU
+## Getting Started

-### Build Image manually
+### Build GPU Image manually

 Start by cloning the repository: